 630-584-4800

-Kane County Business Valuations Attorneys
+St. Charles Business Valuations Attorneys

 Business Valuations for Property Division in Kane County

 Depending on the specifics of the business, it is often advisable for one spouse to retain ownership of the business and compensate the other spouse for half of the value with other marital assets.
-For example, one spouse may take full ownership of a professional practice while the other spouse takes ownership of the family home.
-Negotiating a fair arrangement requires a precise business valuation as well as precise valuations of other marital assets.
+For example, one spouse may take full ownership of a professional practice, while the other spouse takes ownership of the family home.
+Negotiating a fair arrangement requires a precise business valuation as well as accurate valuations of other marital assets.

-If your marital assets include business interests and you are getting a divorce, contact us at 630-584-4800 to schedule a free consultation.
-Our attorneys work with experienced financial experts to properly appraise our clients’ business assets, and we fight to make sure our clients obtain a just outcome in the property division process.
+If your marital assets include business interests, and you are getting a divorce, contact us at 630-584-4800 to schedule a free consultation.
+Our attorneys work with experienced financial experts to properly appraise our clients' business assets, and we fight to make sure our clients obtain a just outcome in the property division process.
 Our firm represents clients throughout Kane County and the surrounding areas in Northern Illinois.